infumap/infumap/README.md

 # Infumap

-Infumap is the platform I built to run my life off of.
+Infumap is the platform I built to run my life off.

 It’s a giant workspace that provides a powerful set of building blocks that can be pieced together to match a wide variety of needs.